fastlane/fastlane/ToolsAndDebugging.md

 You will then jump into an interactive debugger that allows you to print out variables, call methods and [much more](https://github.com/pry/pry/wiki).
 To continue running the original script use `control` + `d`

+## Running fastlane within a IRB console

+You can open an IRB console by running `bin/console`

 ## Debugging and patching [_spaceship_](https://github.com/fastlane/fastlane/tree/master/spaceship) problems

 ### Introduction to _spaceship_